Philip-Norell/Portfolio/_includes/PNorell_Dependency_Automator.md

 <b>About:</b>
 This tool was inspired by a workflow developed during my time at the City of Billings, rewritten and heavily pared down for general public use with permission.

 <b>Problem:</b> Knowing what will change if a feature class or service is updated or deleted can be very difficult, espeically in large organizations.
 Conversely, if a webmap or application is malfunctioning, it can be difficult to identify the underlying data for troubleshooting.
-Data lineage documentation that captures the entire data flow and is in an easily readable format, such as a formatted Excel Table, is extremely tedious to create manually and vulnerable to neglect.
+Data lineage documentation that captures and displays the entire data flow in an easily readable format, such as a formatted Excel Table, is extremely tedious to create manually and vulnerable to neglect.
 Qonda Reports provides such functionality, but is relatively expensive and cannot document at the feature class level.

 <b>Solution:</b> This script automates the creation of dependency lineage documentation for AGOL Web Experiences.
 While this specific script only details the flow of data from services into webmaps into Experiences, it can be expanded to cover all AGOL/Portal applications and dig down to the feature class level, allowing the mapping of feature classes to user-facing applications.